haianhnguyen2200/shopee/README.md

 - This is a website about online shopping based on Shopee interface where people can have various experiences.

 > Instruction
-- Using Visual Studio Code and run this project by go live.
+- Use Visual Studio Code and run this project by go live.
 - Explore on your localhost.

 > Features